harisadnan21/breakout-game/doc/PLAN.md

  * Idea #3

-This cheat code will allow the player to fire multiple balls at once.
-Only one of these balls need to be in the user's screen for the user to not lose a life.
+This cheat code will pass the player onto the next round.
  * Idea #4

 This cheat code adds a certain number of points to the player's score